thomasjgx/collabor8/README.md

 Join a cluster
 ```
 Collabor8.getPeers( function (peers) {
-      Collabor8.joinNetwork( peers, function (skiff, skiffdb, connected) {
+      Collabor8.joinNetwork( peers, function (skiff, skiffDb, riakClient, connected) {
         if (connected === true) {
-          // We are connect to the cluster.
+          // We are connected to the cluster.
+          if (skiff._node._state.name === 'leader') {
+            // We can do stuff as leader e.g. We can only update the skiffDb key/value store as a leader.
+            // If you try as a follower it will fail
+          }
-          // Use skiff to do things as leader.
-Check skiff npm module for details
+          // We can use the riakClient object to update the riak key/value store.
+See basho-riak-client npm module for more details
+          riakClient.ping(function (err, rslt) {
+            if (err) {
+              console.log('Riak node is down')
+            } else {
+              console.log('Riak node is up.
+We can update riak')
+            }
+          })
         }
       })
     })